shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 title: Counting Quotient Filter take over?
 published: true
 ---
 [Approximate membership query (AMQ)](http://www.cs.cmu.edu/~lblum/flac/Presentations/Szabo-Wexler_ApproximateSetMembership.pdf) data structures provide approximate representation for data using smaller amount of memory compared to the real data size.
 As the name suggests, AMQ answers if a particular element exists or not in a given dataset.
 Counting variants of AMQs return how many times the element was seen in the set.

 Quotient filter (QF) is an AMQ that was first coined by [Michael A. Bender et al](http://vldb.org/pvldb/vol5/p1627_michaelabender_vldb2012.pdf) as an alternative to the commonly used Bloom filter to solve its chronic poor data locality.
-[Prashant Pandey et al](https://dl.acm.org/citation.cfm?id=3035963) published two enhanced versions of QF under the name of Rank Select Quotient filter(RSQF) and Counting Quotient Filter (CQF). [khmer](https://github.com/dib-lab/khmer) is a k-mer counting software that uses another AMQ called [count-min sketch] (https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch); a counting variant of [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter).
+[Prashant Pandey et al](https://dl.acm.org/citation.cfm?id=3035963) published two enhanced versions of QF under the name of Rank Select Quotient filter(RSQF) and Counting Quotient Filter (CQF). [khmer](https://github.com/dib-lab/khmer) is a k-mer counting software that uses another AMQ called [count-min sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch); a counting variant of [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter).
 Recently Khmer has implemented a wrapper for the [cqf library](https://github.com/splatlab/cqf) to test its performance.
 In this blog post I am using the Khmer wrapper to assess the CQF and compare it with Bloom filter and Count min sketch.

 ## Quotient Filter
 ![QuotientFilter.jpg]({{ site.baseurl }}/images/QuotientFilter.jpg "qf")
-QF, like Bloom filter, doesn't produce false negative errors..
+QF, like Bloom filter, doesn't produce false negative errors.
 In other words, If the item doesn't exist in QF, we are certain that the item doesn't exist in the original set.
+However, QF can produce false positive errors.
+For items having the same hash values, QF mistakenly report all of them exists if only one exists in the filter.
 The above figure describes the insertion algorithm in the QF.
-First, the filter splits the hash-bits into two components: quotient and the remaining part(fingerprint).
+First, the filter splits the hash-bits into two components: quotient and the remaining part.
 Quotient Part is used to determine the target slot.
-The fingerprint is inserted into the target slot.
+The remaining is inserted into the target slot.

-Insertion Algorithm produces two type of collisions.
-Soft Collision: When two items have the quotient but the remaining part is different.
-Linear probing is used to find the next slot.
-Since linear probing doesn't work well in space tight conditions.
-QF adds 3 metadata bits per slot to help linear probing to find the next slot.

-RSQF uses fewer metadata bits(2.125).
-RSQF store two bitvector of size filter: Occupieds, and runends.
-Using Rank and Select method RSQF can find the start and end positions of all slots of the same quotient.
-RSQF also store offsets array for runends to avoid scanning the whole vector.
-RSQF only stores the offest for every 64th slot.
+Insertion Algorithm uses a variant of linear probing to resolve collisions.
+If we are trying to insert item to occupied slots, linear probing uses the next vacant slot.
+Linear probing is very simple, and have good data locality, but It works well only when the load factor is low([reference](https://en.wikipedia.org/wiki/Linear_probing#Analysis)).
+In Space tight conditions, long contagious occupied slots(runs) decreases the performance of both inserting and query items.
+Qf overcome linear problems short comes by two changes.
+First, It keep items in the run in sorted order.
+Second, It uses meta data to determine the start and the end of the runs.
+QF uses 3 metadata bits per slot .
+While, RSQF only uses 2.125 metadata bits per slot and it is also have better data locality.